gritcoding/telegram/BOT_INTRO.md

 ## Python

 * We will use the *Telepot* Python framework for programming our bot.
-  * If not already installed: `sudo pip install telepot`
+  * If not already installed: `sudo pip3 install telepot`
   * Introduction, Reference and Examples: https://github.com/nickoala/telepot
 * Open `intro_bot.py`.
 Follow instructions.
 Make magic happen!